Indigenous Guardians Technical Support Team

 How can you contact the Indigenous Guardians TST?

-Email us and let us know how we can help - [email protected].
+Sign up to receive updates from the TST, or email us and let us know how we can help - [email protected].
 Once we have your contact information, we will let you know about upcoming webinars and other opportunities.
 We can also set up a time to chat so that we understand more about your needs.
-You can also scroll to the bottom of this page and 'Get Updates' to share your email so we can keep you updated.